Trichonephila plumipes

-Trichonephila plumipes is a species of spider found in Australia, Indonesia and some Pacific Islands, which exhibits extreme sexual dimorphism through its sexual cannibalism behavior.
+Trichonephila plumipes, the Pacific golden orb weaver, is a species of spider found in Australia, Indonesia and some Pacific Islands, which exhibits extreme sexual dimorphism through its sexual cannibalism behavior.
 It is sometimes called the tiger spider due to its markings which look similar to a tiger.
 This species was formerly called Nephila plumipes.
 As with other spiders from the genus Nephila, these spiders have a distinct golden web.

 The Trichonephila plumipes benefits from highly urbanized places due to more available food, warmer temperatures, and fewer predators.
 This species is commonly found in urban and natural landscapes.

 T. plumipes is most commonly found in Australia, Indonesia, New Guinea, Solomon Islands, Vanuatu, New Ireland and New Caledonia.

 Description

-T. plumipes resembles most of its congeners in the general body form.
+T. plumipes resembles most of the other members of this genus in the general body form.
 Females of the T. plumipes species resemble those of T. clavipes in that they possess a collection of stiff hair on their legs.
 However, the hairs of T. plumipes are more closely set together than those of T. clavipes.
 In a T. plumipes female, the cephalothorax is black, covered with silver-colored hairs.
 The abdomen is olive-brown with yellow and white spots and stripes.
 On several pairs of its legs, there are brushes of stiff black hairs.
 The body of the males are dark brown.
 The legs are dark brown as well, with a few scattering black hairs, without the brushes that are present in the female.